Shinta56-tech/streaming-cursor/README.md

 // Define a reset function for the cursor cursor.reset = async () => {
   cursor.index = 0;
-  // Resetting streamedMaxIndex to -1 is crucial to ensure the cursor fetches data from the beginning on subsequent usage cursor.streamedMaxIndex = -1;
+  // Resetting streamingMaxIndex to -1 is crucial to ensure the cursor fetches data from the beginning on subsequent usage cursor.streamingMaxIndex = -1;
 };

 // Sequentially retrieve data